Mexico–Paraguay relations

-Mexico–Paraguay relations are foreign relations between Mexico and Paraguay.
+The nations of Mexico and Paraguay established diplomatic relations in 1831.
 Both countries are full members of the Community of Latin American and Caribbean States, Latin American Integration Association, Organization of American States, Organization of Ibero-American States and the United Nations.

 History

 Historically, both countries were part of the Spanish Empire until the early 19th century.
 Mexico was part of the Viceroyalty of New Spain while Paraguay was part of the Viceroyalty of the Río de la Plata.
 Soon after independence, in 1831, Mexico and Paraguay established diplomatic relations.
 That same year, Mexico accredited a non-resident embassy concurrent to Paraguay from its embassy in Buenos Aires, Argentina.
 In 1901, Paraguay established a diplomatic mission in Mexico City with Mexico reciprocating the gesture three years later in 1904.
 In 1943, both diplomatic missions were elevated to the rank of embassies.

 During the presidency of Alfredo Stroessner, Mexico maintained diplomatic relations with Paraguay despite international condemnation of the Paraguayan government.
 Mexico applied its foreign policy known as the Estrada Doctrine.
 A few years after the removal of President Stroessner from power; in 1992, Mexican President Carlos Salinas de Gortari paid a state visit to Paraguay, becoming the first Mexican head-of-state to visit Paraguay.
 In 1997, Paraguayan President Juan Carlos Wasmosy also paid a state visit to Mexico.

+In 2003, the 'Mexico-Paraguay Mechanism for Consultation and Coordination' group was created so that both nations meet periodically to analyze joint ongoing projects and discuss future bilateral, economic and mutual projects.
 In 2016, both nations celebrated 185 years of diplomatic relations.

+In September 2021, Paraguayan President Mario Abdo Benítez traveled to Mexico to attend the 6th CELAC summit.
+While in Mexico, President Abdo Benítez met with President Andrés Manuel López Obrador and the two leaders discussed issues affecting the region.

+In October 2024, President Santiago Peña travelled to Mexico to attend the inauguration of President Claudia Sheinbaum.